MedicodiBiscotti/biscottiCFG/README.md

 `help_class` will list the loadout preset aliases.
 You can change what loadouts get what setting in the `PRESETS` section.
 You can see how to disable the automatic preset switching by using `help_loadout` (`loadoutpresets_1` and `loadoutpresets_0`).
 Even if you disable it, you should still put the preferred preset at the bottom of the config under `SELECTIONS`.

-Fun fact, I also wrote a script to circumvent the longer holster time when using the Fists of Steel.
+Fun fact, I also wrote a script to circumvent the longer holster time when using the *Fists of Steel*.
 I think it was called the sandvich skip or something when it was first discovered (which was not by me, unfortunately).
 It's not included here because I would have to redo a whole lot of stuff in the main part of the config to support it while maintaining all other features.
 Basically, all binds that would switch weapon would have to be `+/-` states which more code and a hell of a lot of rewriting.

 **Presets**